VanBortleLab/RNApolymerase_metamap/README.md

 # Data processing:

 We retrieved available ChIP-seq data corresponding to complex-specific Pol I, II, and III subunits.
-Previous mapp- ing experiments for human Pol I are exceptionally limited, with only 2 datasets for binding of the large subunits, POLR1A and POLR1B.
+Previous mapping experiments for human Pol I are exceptionally limited, with only 2 datasets for binding of the large subunits, POLR1A and POLR1B.
 Pol II datasets are significantly more abundant, with 153 POLR2A ChIP-seq experiments available for the large subunit of Pol II.
-ChIP-seq experi- ments for Pol III, on the other hand, include a multitude of Pol III-specific subunits, including POLR3A, -B, -C, -D, -E, and -G
+ChIP-seq experiments for Pol III, on the other hand, include a multitude of Pol III-specific subunits, including POLR3A, -B, -C, -D, -E, and -G

 <p align="center">
 <img src="Pol_subunits.png" width="700px">